J.C. Jackson Sets Patriots Team Record With Interception In Fifth Straight Game

 BOSTON (CBS) — J.C.
 Jackson has been doing some spectacular things in the New England secondary this season.
 On Sunday night, he made some team history.

-Just before halftime in New England’s Sunday night clash with the Baltimore Ravens, Jackson snagged a deep pass by Baltimore’s Lamar Jackson out of the air.
-He’s now picked off a pass in five straight games, setting a new franchise record for the Patriots.
+Just before halftime in New England’s 23-17 win over the Baltimore Ravens on Sunday night, Jackson snagged a deep pass by Lamar Jackson out of the air.
+The corner has now picked off a pass in five straight games, setting a new franchise record for the Patriots.

 Jackson’s history-making pick was a nice one too, as Jackson climbed the ladder over Marquise Brown for the interception: